LispEngineer/EthernetRepeater/README.md

     (Use a clock multiplexer)

 * Simple RGMII TX interface
-  * Write ALTDDIO_IN module that aligns `_h` and `_l`
-  * Handle changing speeds dynamically & reconfiguring delay PLLs
-    * Or use a clock multiplexer and choose the right clock
-    * Ensure to hold TX_DV low while switching clock
   * Handle [Interpacket Gap](https://en.wikipedia.org/wiki/Interpacket_gap)
     * See 802.3-2022 4.4.2 `interPacketGap` of 96 bits for up to 100Mb/s & 1 Gb/s
   * Use a RAM with 2048 byte-long packet slots (enough for the usual maximum frame size)